JCS-Mecabricks/NeoForge-Redwood/README.md

 There now is a Redwood Biome and Dimension.
 Check them out at the gallery.

-This mod depends on TerraformersMC and obviously fabric api, make sure to dowload the TerraformersMC version that matches my mod.
+This mod does not depend on TerraformersMC.

-Lastly, I will mostly update my mods in modrinth: https://modrinth.com/user/JCS-Mecabricks Link for menu: https:[//github.com/TerraformersMC/Terraform/releases](https://maven.terraformersmc.com/releases/com/terraformersmc/terraform-api/terraform-wood-api-v1)
+Lastly, I will mostly update my mods in modrinth: https://modrinth.com/user/JCS-Mecabricks

 ## Enjoy!